eustachi0/RemNoteThemes/RemNoteDarkTheme-by-eustachio.md

   - Please enable "Alternating Line Indent Colors" to see the treelines in two different colors.
   - By default "Optionals" blocks are deactivated, you can play with each block by unchecking them and see what they do.
   - For future updates, I recommend that you create a CSS code block at the bottom after this theme for your custom lines of code, things that you would like your way.
 So when an update, you can delete this theme and paste the new updated version without losing your customizations.
+  - Latex and Image Occlusion jumps/glitches (on hover) seem to happen with and without the theme.
   - ## 0 Variable ##Todo
     - [ ] **General Customizations**
       ```css